 Lake, river and sea ice: Anthropogenic warming reduces the seasonal extent of lake and river ice over many North American freshwater systems, with ice-free winter conditions pushing further north with rising temperatures (high confidence).
-Observations in Central and Eastern North America show reduced average seasonal lake-ice cover duration (Benson et al., 2012; Mason et al., 2016; US EPA, 2016).
-Satellite observations show declines in lake ice (Du et al., 2017) and loss of more than 20% of winter river-ice length in much of Alaska (2008-2018 compared to 1984-1994; Yang et al., 2020a).
-Spring lake and river ice in Canada is projected to break up 10-25 days earlier while autumn freeze-up occurs 5-15 days later by mid-century, with larger declines in lake-ice season closer to the coasts (Dibike et al., 2012) and for rivers in the Rocky Mountains and north-eastern USA

-(Yang et al., 2020a), although global models have difficulty with frozen freshwater system dynamics (Derksen et al., 2018).
+Observations in Central and Eastern North America show reduced average seasonal lake ice cover duration (Benson et al., 2012; Mason et al., 2016; US EPA, 2016).
+Satellite observations show declines in lake ice (Du et al., 2017) and loss of more than 20% of winter river ice length in much of Alaska (2008-2018 compared to 1984-1994; Yang et al., 2020).
+Spring lake and river ice in Canada is projected to break up 10-25 days earlier while fall freeze-up occurs 5-15 days later by midcentury, with larger declines in lake ice season by the coasts (Dibike et al., 2012) and for rivers in the Rockies and Northeastern United States (Yang et al., 2020a) although global models have difficulty with frozen freshwater system dynamics (Derksen et al., 2018).
 Substantial ice loss is projected over the Laurentian Great Lakes (Hewer and Gough, 2019; Matsumoto et al., 2019).
-The southern extent of lakes experiencing intermittent winter ice cover moves northward with rising temperature, pushing nearly out of the continental USA at low elevations under a 4.5°C GWL (Sharma et al., 2019).
+The southern extent of lakes experiencing intermittent winter ice cover moves northward with rising temperature, pushing nearly out of the continental United States at low elevations when GMT increases by 4.5°C (Sharma et al., 2019).
 Higher spring flows and the potential for winter thaws are also projected to heighten the threat of ice jams (Rokaya et al., 2018; Bonsal et al., 2019) while reducing the seasonal viability of ice roads and recreational use (Pendakur, 2016; Mullan et al., 2017; Knoll et al., 2019).

-Seasonal sea ice coverage along the majority of Canadian and Alaskan coastlines is declining (robust evidence, high agreement) and there is high confidence that sea ice loss continues under climate change, as further assessed in Section 12.4.9.
+Seasonal sea ice coverage along the majority of Canadian and Alaskan coastlines is declining (robust evidence, high agreement) and there is high confidence that hazards associated with a loss of sea ice increase under climate change, as further assessed in Section 12.4.9.

 Heavy snowfall: There is low agreement (limited evidence) for observed changes in heavy snowfall in North America.
-Kluver and Leathers (2015) noted a 1930-2008 frequency increase for all snow intensities in the northern Great Plains but declines in heavier snow events in the Pacific Northwest and declines in the southeastern USA.
-Changnon (2018) found that most extreme 30-day high-snowfall periods in the 1900-2016 record over the eastern USA occurred in the 1959-1987 period, which lies between the 1930s Dust Bowl and recent warming.
+Kluver and Leathers (2015) noted a 1930-2008 frequency increase for all snow intensities in the Northern Great Plains but declines in heavier snow events in the Pacific Northwest and declines in the Southeastern US.
+Changnon (2018) found that most extreme 30-day high snowfall periods in the 1900-2016 record over the Eastern US occurred in the 1959-1987 period that lies between the Dust Bowl and recent warming.
 There is low agreement and medium evidence for broad projected changes to heavy snowfall over North America given increased heavy precipitation and warmer winter temperatures.
-Several recent regional studies have projected that low-intensity events decrease more rapidly than heavy snowfall events, resulting in an increase in the snowfall proportion from heavy snowfall events even as the number of such events decreases (O'Gorman, 2014; Lute et al., 2015; Zarzycki, 2016; Janoski et al., 2018; Ashley et al., 2020).
+Several recent regional studies have projected that low-intensity events decrease more rapidly than heavy snowfall events, resulting in an increase in the snowfall proportion from heavy snowfall events even as the number of such events decreases (O'Gorman, 2014; Lute et al., 2015; Zarzycki, 2016; Janoski et al., 2018; Ashley et al., 2020)

 Ice storm: There is limited evidence in the literature of unique changes in ice storms observed or projected over North America.
-Groisman et al. (2016) examined 40 years of observations and found weak decreases in freezing rain events over the south-eastern USA in the most recent decade.
-Ning and Bradley (2015) project that the average snow-rain transition line, which is associated with mixed precipitation, moves 2° latitude northward over Eastern North America by the end of the 21st century under RCP4.5 (4° under RCP8.5; see also Klima and Morgan, 2015).
+Groisman et al. (2016) examined 40 years of observations and found weak decreases in freezing rain events over the Southeastern US in the most recent decade.
+Ning and Bradley (2015) project that the average snow-rain transition line, which is associated with mixed precipitation, moves 2° latitude northward over Eastern North America by the end of the 21st century under RCP4.5 (4°under RCP8.5) (see also Klima and Morgan, 2015)..